Updates on My Ancestors from in and Around Klingenmünster, Germany

 My 3rd great-grandfather Heinrich Weiss is still of the same Weiss family of Klingenmünster, Germany, but finding his baptism record changed his parentage and female lines.
 His prior parentage I listed was based on DNA matches and guessing what year he was born based on various factors.
 There was so much intermarriage between the families of in and around Klingenmünster, that I have innumerable DNA connections to the same families, direct connections, and via marriage.

 Heinrich Weiss was born 10 February 1820 in Klingenmünster, Germany.
 He was the son of Johann Jakob Weiss and Katherina Wendel.
 His baptism record is found in the Klingenmünster church records.
 I have not located a death record for Heinrich Weiss, but his wife Margaretha Fried died and was buried in Klingenmünster.
-Because I have not located a death record for him, he may have come to the USA with is daughter, my great-great grandmother Margaret (Margarethe) Weiss Nutick, if he did, then he must of died prior to the first census he would have been found in.
-But we know for sure that his wife, my 3rd great-grandmother Margaretha Fried Weiss died and was buried in Klingenmünster.
+Because I have not located a death record for him, he may have come to the USA with his daughter, my great-great-grandmother Margaret (Margarethe) Weiss Nutick, if he did, then he must have died prior to the first census he would have been found in.
+But we know for sure that his wife, my 3rd great-grandmother Margaretha Fried Weiss, died and was buried in Klingenmünster.

 Johann Jakob Weiss was born 29 May 1785 Klingenmünster, and died there on 11 June 1852.
 He was the son of Johann Heinrich Weiss and Katharina Häcker, they married on there on 24 May 1773.